 |Load Index||Carrying Capacity (lbs)|

-This rating indicates the ability of the tire to handle a maximum speed corresponding to the maximum load, without suffering any deterioration in performance.
+The speed index rating indicates the ability of the tire to handle a maximum speed corresponding to the maximum load, without suffering any deterioration in performance.

 Speed Index Rating

 There could be additional parameters for 2 or 3 wheelers, buses, agricultural vehicles, etc. These indicate different purposes.
-For instance, the M/C indicates that the tire is for motorcycles only.
+For instance, M/C indicates that the tire is for motorcycles only.